campanam/kinshipUtils/README.md

 ### write.kinship.matrix
 write.kinship.matrix generates triangular matrices for each sample pair from the bootstrap.kinship results table.
 Results are written as text files in the current working directory.
-`x`: bootstrap.kinship results file to process `meanfile`: Name of output file to include only mean kinship values.
+`x`: bootstrap.kinship results file to process.
+`meanfile`: Name of output file to include only mean kinship values.
 `cifile`: Name of output file to include mean and confidence interval values.
 `sep`: Separator for values.
 Default is a comma (for CSV).